hai-vr/documentation/docs/products/prefabulous-avatar/component-reference/change-avatar-scale.md

 ﻿# Change Avatar Scale

-Rescale the avatar, and the viewpoint will be adjusted accordingly.
+Rescales the avatar.
+The viewpoint will be adjusted accordingly.